 TADQ – Technical Aid for the Disabled Queensland Inc.

-TADQ is a not-for-profit organisation and registered charity that provides technical support for people with disabilities and the frail aged to assist with their everyday life.
+TADQ is a not-for-profit organisation and registered charity that custom-makes and modifies equipment for people with disabilities and the frail aged to assist with their everyday life.
+Our Custom Solutions Team designs, modifies and creates unique pieces of equipment, which are not commercially available, to specifically suit our clients’ requirements.

-TADQ accepts requests from clients or by referrals through rehabilitation professionals.
-We deliver project services to the community through the skills of our Volunteers.
+TADQ accepts requests directly from clients or by referrals through rehabilitation professionals.
+TADQ is NDIS-registered.

 TransitCare Ltd is a not-for-profit organisation providing community transport for eligible clients in the Brisbane South and Logan areas.
 To discuss if you are eligible please contact the office on: